RgbTrouw/Compass/README.md

 The pc version always shows North 0 degrees.

-The latest version will be released some time in the future.
+The latest version should be released some time in the future.